dart-lang/language/working/0725 - Number Types and Null Safety/solution.md

 > * Otherwise if all of *T*<sub>1</sub>, *T*<sub>2</sub> and *T*<sub>3</sub> are subtypes of `double`, the static type of `e` is `double`.
 > * Otherwise the static type of `e` is `num`.

 With these extensions, we cover all members on `int` which has a return type of `num`, and we ensure that a using operands with the *same* type gives a result of that type, even if that type is a type variable (like `X extends int`) or promoted type variable (like `X & int`).

+There are no special rules for `/` and `~/` because their return type is not `num`, and the return value's type is independent of the argument types.
+A `/` operation always returns a `double` and a `~/` operation always returns an `int`.

 ### Improved context type